RepositoriesEstimated reading time: 5 minutes

 Docker images are pushed to Docker Hub through the

-docker push command.
-A single Docker Hub repository can hold many Docker images (stored as tags).
+command.
+A single Docker Hub repository can hold many Docker images (stored as

-To create a repository, sign into Docker Hub, click on Repositories then Create Repo:
+To create a repository, sign into Docker Hub, click on Repositories then Create Repository:

-After you hit the “Create” button, you then need to
+After you hit the Create button, you can start using

 Pushing a Docker container image to Docker Hub

-To push a repository to the Docker Hub, you must name your local image using your Docker Hub username, and the repository name that you created through Docker Hub on the web.
+To push an image to Docker Hub, you must first name your local image using your Docker Hub username and the repository name that you created through Docker Hub on the web.